-Balustrades: everybody knows about them, uses them, and relies on them.
+Balustrades: everybody uses them, and relies on them.
 So what is a balustrade and what happens when they are not right?
 Our handy guide will help explain further.

 They are usually found when walking up and down the stairs and are essentially railings or walls designed to prevent people from falling over the edge of stairs, a balcony or ledge.

 - any roof to which general access is provided;